 Meet the gastroenterology team

-After spending 30 years as a gastroenterologist in private practice, Dr. Jeffrey Weber joined CTCA at Western Regional Medical Center (Western) as the Director of Gastroenterology & Metabolism in February 2009.
+After spending 30 years as a gastroenterologist in private practice, Dr. Jeffrey Weber joined CTCA Phoenix as the Director of Gastroenterology & Metabolism in February 2009.

 Dr. Weber sees patients with gastrointestinal cancers, as well as patients who are suffering from gastrointestinal complications due to cancer treatments such as chemotherapy and radiation therapy.